vertica/VerticaPy/docs/source/examples_understand_covid19.rst

     covid19.corr(["deaths", "cases"])

-A vector autoregression (VAR) model can be very good to do the predictions.
+A vector autoregression (:py:mod:`~verticapy.machine_learning.vertica.tsa.VAR`) model can be very good to do the predictions.
 But first, let's encode the states to look at their influence.

 .. code-block:: python